 In Grand Junction’s vibrant downtown, you’ll find plenty of places to dine, trendy boutiques to visit, and one of the largest outdoor art displays in the country to explore and snap the best selfies with.
 Downtown has so much to offer that we’re breaking it down, block by block, highlighting who is where, as defined by which piece of artwork is nearby.
 Names of streets and numbers aren’t always memorable, but the artwork in Grand Junction certainly is – so we are helping you navigate based on art!
 Last week we looked at 3rd-4th street, and now we’re moving on and exploring everything between 4th and 5th street.

-Start out on the north Corner of 4th Street, home to two classic downtown statues.
+Start on the north corner of 4th Street, home to two classic downtown statues.
 There's the girl waiting to cross the street on her bike, and two giant train wheels tied around each other.
 Both sculptures are easy to see, making this the perfect meeting spot.

 Right across Main Street is the Rockslide Restaurant and Brewery, Grand Junction's oldest craft brewery.
 Stop in to try their selection of handcrafted beers inspired by the Grand Valley, like the Cold Shivers Pale Ale, named after Cold Shivers Point in Colorado National Monument, or their Horsethief IPA, inspired by Horsethief Canyon.
-Not only a place for drinks, Rockslide also has a killer food menu.
+Not only a place for drinks, but Rockslide also has a killer food menu.
 For smaller bites, try the Mesa Verde spring rolls, a southwest take on a classic with creamy tomatillo and pineapple habanero sauces.
 For something heartier, you can never go wrong with their bacon-wrapped meatloaf.
 Rockslide might be best known though, for their salmon fish and chips, so much so that every Tuesday is all you can eat fish and chips night.

 Enjoy your craft made beverage and upscale pub food on Rockslide’s outdoor patio, surrounded by a flower garden and large trees that provide plenty of shade even on the sunniest of days.
 Be entertained by the three stoic gorillas right next to the patio where kids often climb on their backs.
 Also, keep your eyes peeled for the metal ostrich that resides in the shady garden.